kannans89/graphql-learning/12.Validation/validation.md

 ```

-Given query we are not providing the password.
+In the below query we are not providing the password.

 ```javascript
  {